 Total Productive Maintenance is a comprehensive program to maximise equipment availability in which production operators are trained to perform routine maintenance tasks on a regular basis, while technicians and engineers handle more specialised tasks.
 The scope it TPM programs includes maintenance prevention ( through design or selection of easy to service equipment), equipment improvements, preventative maintenance, and predictive maintenance (determining when to replace components before the y fail).

-Total Quality Control is the organised Kaizen activities involving everyone in the company-managers and workers- in totally integrated effort toward improving performance at every level.
+Total Quality Control or TQC management is the organised Kaizen activities involving everyone in the company-managers and workers- in totally integrated effort toward improving performance at every level.
 This improved performance is directed toward satisfying such cross- functional goals- as quality, cost, scheduling, manpower, development, and new product development.
-It is assumed that these activities ultimately lead to increased customer satisfaction. ( Also referred to as CWQC- Company Wide Quality Control.
+It is assumed that these activities ultimately lead to increased customer satisfaction.
+(Also referred to as CWQC- Company Wide Quality Control.)

 A Multifaceted, company –wide approach to improving all aspects of quality and customer satisfaction- including fast response and service, as well as product quality.
 TQM begins with top management and diffused responsibility to all employees and managers who can have an impact on quality and customer satisfaction.
 IT uses a variety of quality tools as QFD, Taguchi methods, SPC, Corrective-action response teams, cause and effect analysis, problem –solving methodologies and fail-saving.

 Changed from true form, Toyoda, meaning abundant rice filed, by the Toyota marketing department.
 Toyoda is the family name of the founders of the Toyota Motor Company.